BakelLab/minerva-queue-lsf/README.txt

 jobexitstatus
   Reports a summary of the exit status for all jobs with output in ~/pbs-output/ or any other dir specified in the PBS_OUTPUT environment variable.
-Note that this requires that the exit status is included in the job output using the torque.epilogue.sh script.
+Note that this functionality requires that the torque prologue and epilogue scripts are installed in your home dir (see INSTALL.txt).

 waitforjobs
   When submitting jobs with 'submitjob' it is possible to write the job ids to a file and pass this file to 'waitforjobs'.
 This script will then wait for these jobs to finish.
 It can be used as part of a shell script to allow for a batch of jobs to finish before doing a new submission.
-Note that it is also possible to submit jobs with dependencies on other jobs.

 cache-qstat
   Admin script to wrap and add caching functionality to the default